arise-travel/arise-backend-tech-test/README.md

 you would have planned to implement the complete solution.

 **We do not expect you to fully complete that challenge within that time window**.
-Feel free to go further, but **keep a track of where you left at the given time limit**.

 > If you need any clarifications on the test, please contact Loïc Payol at <loic@arise.travel>